Starts: 5 Sep 2022

 Class format and activities

 This is a flexible Access programme offering a choice of pathways to fit different progression aims.
-The course will be offered as an online plus course, and will be supported through use of MS Teams and Moodle.
-In-person sessions will be offered at our Waterloo centre.
 The programme prepares students for degree courses such as Chemistry, Pharmacy, Pharmaceutical Science, Pharmacology, Biomedical Science, Engineering (eg Mechanical/Civil/Electrical/Aeronautical/Petroleum), Physical Sciences and Earth Science.
 It also prepares students for health related degree courses such as radiography, dietetics and physiotherapy.
 To achieve the Access to HE Diploma students must achieve 60 credits: 45 @ L3 (graded) and 15 @ L3 (ungraded study skills).
 All students attend one session per week for Tutorial and Study Skills.
 Students then select three options from: Physics, Chemistry, Biology, and Maths.
 Achievement on your course will be measured by completion of assignments.
 Your progress towards achieving the learning outcomes will be reviewed throughout the course.
 At the start of the course you will have an opportunity to discuss these with your tutor and set your own personal targets, linked to the learning outcomes and future goals i.e.: progression to another course.

 What you need to know before you enrol